ADETOLAADEBANJI/Sales-Data-Analysis-Project-/README.md

 ### Sales Analysis

-In this project, I use a sample of a company's monthly sales dataset for 1 year (January 2021 - December 2021) in a microsoft(.xlxs) file which contain Date, product name, Category, Sales Rep, City, No of Units, Price and Amount.
+In this project, I used a sample of a company's monthly sales dataset for 1 year (January 2021 - December 2021) in a microsoft(.xlxs) file which contain Date, product name, Category, Sales Rep, City, No of Units, Price and Amount.
 I analyze and visualize the data based on basic requirements.

 ### Source Data